-Please note the Single Management Fee may be increased up to a permitted maximum level by providing one month's prior notice to Shareholders.
+^{} Please note that some fees may be increased up to a permitted maximum level by providing one month's prior notice to Shareholders.
 Please refer to the section headed "Fees and Expenses" of the Prospectus for details.

 Other fees

 You may have to pay other fees when dealing in the Shares of the Sub-Fund.
 Please refer to the Prospectus for details.